fubar2/toolfactory-galaxy-server/compose/README.md

 This technique is completely unsupported by the Galaxy developers.
 It is handy for integrating the ToolFactory but not recommended for public internet exposure.
 It offers interesting and generalisable models for other possible private desktop Galaxy appliances.
-These might use locally generated ToolFactory tools modelled on the included `planemo_test` tool, but with rpyc functions that expose a GPU or other hardware or specialised services such as data acquisition and preprocessing to calling tools that are not otherwise readily available to a tool in a normal Galaxy server.
+These might use locally generated ToolFactory tools modelled on the included `planemo_test` tool, but with rpyc functions that exposes hardware or specialised services such as data acquisition and preprocessing to calling tools that are not otherwise readily available to a tool in a normal Galaxy server.

 ## Details: Remote command execution for Galaxy tools in a private environment.